 There are different UK business rates multipliers for England, Wales, Scotland and Northern Ireland.
 There is a supplement for premises in London with a rateable value of £70,000 or more, and a special multiplier for premises in the City of London.
 The multiplier tends to increase each year, thereby increasing the amount of business rates payable.

-Additional rate relief in the form of small business rate relief is given for rateable values below £15,000.
+In England, small business rate relief is given to businesses for an only or main property with a rateable value below £15,000.
 Businesses with a rateable value up to £12,000 receive 100% relief.
 The relief is then gradually reduced from 100% to 0% for properties with rateable values between £12,001 and £15,000.

-You will not qualify for small business rate relief if you have more than one business property, unless each additional property has a rateable value below £2,900 and the total rateable value of all your properties is below £20,000 (£28,000 in London).
+If you have more than one business property, you only qualify for small business rate relief if each additional property has a rateable value below £2,900 and the total rateable value of all your properties is below £20,000 (£28,000 in London).

 Other business rates reliefs